djuseeq/Ch376msc/README.md

-# Project Title
+# Arduino library for CH376 file manage control chip

-Arduino library for CH376 Mass Storage Contoller
+Support read/write files on USB flash drive.
+The chip support FAT16, FAT32 and FAT12 file system

 ## Getting Started
 Configure the jumpers on the module depending on which communication protocol you are using